rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 [^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
 Few (even) mathematicians will know these.

+_side_note_start
+The biggest problem with theoretical is that it is not pragmatic.
+The biggest problem with pragmatic is that it is not theoretical.
+People will keep using
+Fibonacci numbers to explain things.
+Mainstream PLs and frameworks will disregard theoretical concerns in perpetuity.
+Even for people who "own" both, being a pragmatist or being a theorist is like wearing a hat.
+You can't wear both at the same time, you would look ridiculous.
+_side_note_end

 This post argues that both traits are important.
 I need to emphasize that we all have both characteristics but one tends to be dominant.
 We will dig deeper into both mindset by analyzing some examples.